Acquiring new customers online can be both a daunting and expensive task.

 Take Whole Foods, one of the world’s most popular brands for organic produce.
 They don’t just sell fresh food—they sell a lifestyle.
 The company’s blog, Whole Story, speaks directly to customers with engaging content that relates to healthy living and organic foods.

-Whole Foods uses its blog to build on strong brand identity while providing incredible value to its audience—all while promoting its products.
+Whole Foods uses its blog to build on strong brand identity while providing incredible value—all while promoting its products to website leads.

 8. Place exit-intent on your website